mithi/robotics-blog/content/pages/ideas.md

     - Explore the the open-source 6-axis manipulator from the ground up and use it for various tasks such as typing on a keyboard, placing go stones in a go board and more

 4. Organize my Lego!
     - I need to do this!
+    - Make a timelaps video

 5. Hacking the Lego EV3 Motors
     - User the Motors from the Lego EV3 kit with Arduino-like microcontrol.
 Make one controller mimick the other.
     - Showcase various lego mechanisms with these motors from Yoshihito Isogawa's book
     - Make a Drawing Turtle Bot

-6. Build various Mechanical Walkers (Klann's Linkage) with Lego based on Ben Vagle, Wade Vagle and DIYwalkers.com tutorials
+6. Build various Mechanical Walkers (Klann's Linkage)
+    - With Lego based on Ben Vagle, Wade Vagle and DIYwalkers.com tutorials

 7. Master Builders Academy
     - Checkout and Review Lego Master Builders Academy Books, make notes and apply what I learned to create simple designs